New for 2019

 You can find some articles written for the Challenging Behaviour Foundation, here.

-Here is a download of a chapter I wrote concerning the roles of nurses: The Contribution of Nurse Specialists.
+Here is a download of a chapter I wrote concerning the role of learning disability nurses in support positive responses to behaviour that challenges: The Contribution of Nurse Specialists.

 A paper written with the estimable Bob Marks on Positive Behaviour Support (from way back when it was a new term) for the Tizard's old Subscriber Network can be found here- PBS Third Draft